 Amazed by the Lord’s enduring love and benevolent provision, Brian wrote, “The Lord answered my prayers!
 He provided a way when there was no way.
 He allowed the laws to be changed, and they changed in my favor. . . .
 Thank You, Jesus, for Your love, mercy and grace! . . .
 Thank You for shining Your light through my darkness and changing the desires of my heart.”

-Would you like to journey alongside men and women, like Brian, who are discovering the transformative love of Christ?
+Journey alongside men and women like Brian who are discovering the transformative love of Christ.
 Consider signing up to be a mentor.